 What Is Spinal Muscular Atrophy?

 SMA is a genetic disease that affects muscles throughout the body.
 It’s typically diagnosed early in a child’s life, and it can affect anyone regardless of sex or race.
+While it is rare, one in 10,000 kids are born with this incurable disease.

 It takes two hereditary SMN1 genes to cause spinal muscular atrophy, which can be passed on through a child’s parents.
 When each parent carries a mutated survival motor neuron gene 1 (SMN1), there’s a significant chance their baby will be diagnosed with SMA.
-Parents could have the gene without even realizing it, since symptoms don’t show with only one gene present in the body.
+Parents could have the gene without even realizing it since symptoms don’t show with only one gene present in the body.

 What Are the Symptoms of Spinal Muscular Atrophy?

 Certain red flags in your child’s abilities might indicate they have SMA.
-If they are missing certain developmental milestone like holding their head up and rolling over, that’s one sign.
+If they are missing certain developmental milestones like holding their head up and rolling over, that’s one sign.
 Another symptom is if they are having trouble sitting or standing on their own.
 More severely, the child could also have trouble breathing.

 There are four different categories of SMA, and each comes with its own symptoms.
 A doctor’s diagnosis will ultimately depend on the severity of one’s condition.